MaCaki/image_manager/README.md

 ----- Release 0
 - [ ] Set up an SMTP server using aws.ses.
 - [ ] Allow users to modify their profile.
+- [ ] Verify that non-expiring s3 keys can be extracted from the Image model.
 - [ ] Write functions to add grades for patients from users.
 - [ ] Create a UI to grade patients.